Corning Ewer

 The Corning Ewer is an Islamic cameo ewer dating back to around AD 1000.
 The ewer has been described as "the finest known example of Islamic cameo glass."
 It is named after The Corning Museum of Glass (CMOG), Corning, New York, United States, it was purchased with funds from the Clara S. Peck Endowment.
-The Corning Ewer is found in Tehran, Iran.
-However, the origin of the Ewer is unknown.
-The Corning Ewer bears close resemblances to The Buckley Ewer and The Rock-Crystal Ewers produced for Fatimid rulers in Cairo, Egypt.
+The Corning Ewer was reportedly found in Tehran, Iran.
+However, the origin of the ewer is unknown.
+The Corning Ewer bears close resemblances to The Buckley Ewer and the rock crystal ewers produced for Fatimid rulers in Cairo, Egypt.

 Descriptions

 The Corning Ewer is made of glass by using techniques including blowing, casting, relief-cutting, drilling, and applying.
 It is made of two layers of glass, with the inner layer being colorless and the outer layer being transparent green.
 The majority of the outer layer of green glass is then meticulously carved away, forming symmetrical designs of images on its pear-shaped body.
 The ewer features a thin ribbon handle attached to the lower part of the body and the rim.

 Similar to other forms of Islamic art that drew their original influence from Byzantium and Sasanian Persia, Islamic glassmakers also often used various motifs for decorative purposes on glassware.
 The Corning Ewer also uses various motifs for a decorative effect.
 Stylized animals are arranged into intricate patterns on The Corning Ewer, with an emphasis on rhythmic repetition.
 The decorative pattern on the Ewer is an image of two parrot-like birds attacking two horned four-legged animals facing each other, with another two parrot-like birds standing on tree branches behind each attack.
 This motif of a bird attacking a four-legged animal has been found on other items throughout Egypt and Western Asia.
 For example, a similar image is found on a Sasanian seal located in the British Museum.